 Our program only accepts applications through ERAS (Electronic Residency Application Service) and is listed under Children's Mercy Hospital.
 Three letters of recommendation from medical school faculty are required, and letters from pediatric faculty are strongly encouraged.

 For D.O. students: COMLEX Level 1 and Level 2 scores are accepted in place of USMLE Step 1 and Step 2 scores.
-However, we strongly encourage applicants to take USMLE examinations, also, to facilitate fair comparisons in our ranking process.
+However, we strongly encourage applicants to take USMLE examinations.

 The deadline for applications is Nov.
 1. No applications will be accepted after this date.